Wednesday, July 17, 2019

 Telepresence education is new technology that allows home-bound students – those unable to attend school – the opportunity to continue their full-time education while battling serious medical conditions.
 Simply put, it’s a robot in the classroom that takes the place of the student – think of an iPad attached to a Segway.
 They access the device from their own iPad or laptop and manage the robot’s motions all while having a real-time video connection with their friends and teachers.
 They can ask questions and interact like any other student, but from various places outside the classroom.

 Thankfully, our local intermediate unit already had access and a plan to help us use a telepresence robot.
-Our daughter may Dock-with-doublenot have been able to attend the 3rd grade in-person, but she wasn’t going to miss it either.
+Our daughter may not have been able to attend the 3rd grade in-person, but she wasn’t going to miss it either.

 Every day, for almost an entire school year, she logged on to her iPad and participated in school like any other student – some days from her bedroom others from her hospital bed during chemo treatments.
 It was an absolute game changer, and it brought elements of calm to what was then a world of daily chaos.